-Jews who are not Holocaust survivors also need care, and JDC helps to provide it in the FSU and Venezuela (as noted above), the Baltics, Bulgaria, Bosnia and Herzegovina, Poland, Romania, Serbia, Slovakia, Greece, Morocco, Tunisia, Egypt, Turkey, Cuba, and the provinces of Argentina.
+Jews who are not Holocaust survivors also need care, and JDC helps to provide it in the FSU and Venezuela (as noted above), the Baltics, Bulgaria, Bosnia and Herzegovina, Poland, Romania, Serbia, Slovakia, Greece, Morocco, Tunisia, Egypt, Turkey, Cuba, Uruguay, and the provinces of Argentina.
+We are encouraging and helping communities in Central and Eastern Europe to prepare for the time when restitution funds are no longer available for elder care.